wangziyuan66/IL-AD/README.md

 The guppy_basecaller usage can be seen using `guppy_basecaller --help`.

-`-model path/to/model.json` specifies the json format of trained IL model.
+`--model path/to/model.json` specifies the json format of trained IL model.
 Using `bin\dump_json.py` to transform the trained IL model from checkpoint fomat to json format.

 ### Anomaly Detection